mjfrigaard/sharing-your-work/manuscript/05chapter.md

 The `README.Rmd` file we've provided for this project is in the **Source** pane, and we can start by looking at the contents of the file (look at the `YAML` header, `setup` chunk, and `packages`).

 As we've stated before, we won't be going through the code collects and downloads the data for this project.
-We'll provide links to resources where you can get all that information, bu we're going to focus on the *workflow for using data to create tables, images, and products*.
+We'll provide links to those resources, but we're going to focus on the *workflow for using data to create tables, images, and products*.

 Hit the enter/return key until we a few lines of padding beneath the `packages` code chunk.
 Our cursor should be around line 37.